-Finally, you should consult with an attorney as soon as possible—ideally, before you call your insurance company.
-There are mistakes you need to avoid, and an experienced auto accident lawyer will be able to walk you through filing your claim or have someone from his or her office file your claim on your behalf.
+Finally, you should consult with an attorney as soon as possible—ideally, before calling your insurance company.
+You need to avoid mistakes, and an experienced auto accident lawyer will be able to walk you through filing your claim or have someone from his or her office file your claim on your behalf.
 Many law firms (including ours) take calls 24/7, including on holidays.
 If you have been seriously injured or lost a loved one, you need help, and you do not want to wait any longer than necessary to speak with an attorney about protecting your legal rights.

 2. If You Have Tragically Lost a Loved One in a Fatal Holiday Auto Accident

 What if you have lost a loved one in a fatal auto accident in South Carolina during the holiday season?
-Here, too, it is important that you speak with an attorney promptly.
-If someone else was at fault in the collision (i.e. if your loved one was hit by a drunk or distracted driver), your family can seek financial compensation by filing a claim for wrongful death.
+Here, too, you must speak with an attorney promptly.
+If someone else was at fault in the collision (i.e., if a drunk or distracted driver hit your loved one), your family could seek financial compensation by filing a claim for wrongful death.

 Speak with a Rock Hill, SC Auto Accident Attorney for Free